ppmarq1/ppmarq1/README.md

 <br />
 <br />
-🌟 I am from Brazil and living in Lisbon, Portugal - Europe.
+🌟 I am living in Lisbon, Portugal - Europe.
 <br />
 🔆 I'm Project Manager with knowledge of JavaScript, React, Redux, Ruby on Rails.
 I have solid experience in Project Management.
 I am looking for a Remote Tech job opportunity.
 <br />